chanzuckerberg/czi-oss-training/01-intro-to-os/02-types-of-oss.md

 You will typically need to sign CLAs to contribute to high-profile, copyleft-licensed, or corporate-backed projects.
 It helps ensure the project has all the necessary permissions to use, modify, and distribute your contributions under their chosen open source license.

+>**Important:**
-❗️**Important:** If you need to sign a CLA to contribute to a project, especially if you're contributing to it during work hours, check with your management chain to ensure compliance.
+>If you need to sign a CLA to contribute to a project, especially if you're contributing to it during work hours, check with your management chain to ensure compliance.

 ### License Considerations for Collaboration

 For the most part, you won't need to think about licenses while contributing to open source projects.

+>**Important:**
-❗️**Important:** If you add a dependency on or integrate with another open source project, you should confirm if there are any restrictions in the project's license.
+>If you add a dependency on or integrate with another open source project, you should confirm if there are any restrictions in the project's license.
 If there are restrictions, you should verify if your licenses are compatible.

 You can find the license file on the project's hosted source repository, and note that sometimes the documentation and design assets may be under a different license than the codebase.

-napari's BSD 3-Clause license is compatible with majority of the other OSS licenses out there.
-However, if you're un-sure any about any license clause, raise it along your management chain and they should be able to guide you.
+napari's BSD 3-Clause license is compatible with the majority of the other OSS licenses out there.
+However, if you're unsure about any license clause, raise it along your management chain and they should be able to guide you.

 ## OSS Governance ⚖️